 The choice largely depends on the systems and expertise that already exist in your organization.
 For example, it would be difficult to deploy and maintain Imply on Kubernetes if your organization doesn't already use Kubernetes and have expertise in Kubernetes use and administration.

-The following decision tree provides a loose framework for choosing one of the options:
+The following decision tree provides a loose framework for choosing one of the options for a production deployment:

 The following sections provide a closer look at the options.

-With Imply Cloud, the control plane (which includes the Imply Cloud Manager, and other control components) resides in Imply's VPC, while the data plane resides in your own VPC.
+With Imply Hybrid, the control plane (which includes the Imply Hybrid Manager, and other control components) resides in Imply's VPC, while the data plane resides in your own VPC.